vipwp/RaspiKey/README.md

 ------------

 1. Plug RaspiKey to a PC.
-2. Wait for about 10 seconds for it to start and open Chrome or Firefox at **[http://169.254.1.1](http://169.254.1.1)**
+2. Wait for about 10 seconds for it to start and open your Web browser at **[http://169.254.1.1](http://169.254.1.1)**
-3. Use the configuration page to discover and connect a Bluetooth keyboard to it.
+3. Use the displayed configuration page to discover and connect a Bluetooth keyboard to it.
 Once the keyboard is connected, it will be usable on this PC directly or on anywhere else you plug RaspiKey to.
 You do not need to reconfigure RaspiKey to plug it in and use it elsewhere.

 Known Issues
 ------------

-*   The battery level indicator does not yet work on the Apple Magic (A1644) keyboard.
+*   The battery level indicator does not work on the Apple Magic (A1644) keyboard.
 *   The Ctrl-LShift-T combination does not work on Apple keyboards, use the Ctrl-RShift-T instead where applicable.

 Apple Keyboards Keymap